 Selecting the right X10RT Implementation

 The sockets implementation of X10RT is supported on all platforms, but multi-place programs using it may not perform as well as alternative transports (higher latency, lower bandwidth).
-If it is available for your platform, use pgas_lapi instead of sockets.
+If it is available for your platform, use pami instead of sockets.
 As a second choice, use the MPI-based implementation of X10RT.

 For more details, see X10RT Implementations